Carillon keyboard ranges

 — Among medium and small carillons, by far the most common configurations have two bass semitones missing.

-4. In spite of all the efforts towards keyboard standardization that have been made by the World Carillon Federation and the various national or regional carillon societies in the last four-plus decades, there are still an astonishing number of different keyboard configurations in existence — far more than can be explained solely by differences in the sizes of instruments (in terms of number of bells).
+4. In spite of all the efforts towards keyboard standardization that have been made by the World Carillon Federation and the various national or regional carillon societies in the last half-century, there are still an astonishing number of different keyboard configurations in existence — far more than can be explained solely by differences in the sizes of instruments (in terms of number of bells).
 More than 60 years ago, the realization of this curious situation (in terms of the carillons that then existed) prompted the initial collection of this type of information, which now forms the central core of this Website.
 That this curious situation remains true today demonstrates clearly that what was then an important reason remains today an important reason for continuing this Website as a public service.

 [Tower Bells Home Page] [Site data top page] [Credits and Disclaimers] [Feedback]

-This summary page was created 2020/07/27 and last revised 2024/02/29.
+This summary page was created 2020/07/27 and last revised 2024/05/29.

 Please send comments or questions about this page to csz_stl@swbell.net